oeg-upm/ya2ro/README.md

     name: "Dataset name"
     author: "Author name"
     description: "Description of a local dataset"
+- https://doi.org/xx.xxxx/xxxxxxxxxx # Or just a link and ya2ro will guess the type
 ```

 `software:` All the relevant software used and created for the paper.
 If a GitHub Repo is provided ya2ro will use SOMEF to automatically fetch relevant data.